ejfox/website/content/blog/the-art-of-coding.md

 #### Data with Time: Line Chart or Animation

 Line charts or animations translate progression over time into visible trends, illuminating the path forward.

+#### Everything: Tables

+Our goal is not to visualize data just to make our work beautiful– sometimes the clearest way to convey some information is a simple humble table.

 ## Make a prototype